WorldHealthOrganization/smart-trust/README_NEW.md

 	If needed, you can repeat this procedure to create multiple CSRs for different DSCs (on different maschines).
 When prompted, enter the necessary information (e.g. C= your jurisdicion (MUST), O = your Organisation (OPTIONAL), CN = non-empty and unique CN (MUST), …).

 	*Issue the certificate*

 	Copy the CSR (DSC01csr.pem) to the folder where the private key of your CA is located.
 Open a command prompt and use the following command to issue the DSC (DSCcert.pem):

 	```
 	openssl x509 -req -in DSC01csr.pem -CA CAcert.pem -CAkey CAprivkey.key -CAcreateserial -days 730 -extensions ext -extfile DSC.conf -out DSCcert.pem
 	```
+  **Important Recommendations for Prod**: Please replace your CAcert.pem and CAprivkey.key which issued by your public Trusted Certificate Authority (CA) insterad of self-signged one.

 	#### TNP~UP~  generation example
 	##### uploadCert.conf
 	> Please check [UP Creation](https://github.com/WorldHealthOrganization/smart-trust/releases/download/v1.1.1/1.1.full-video.UP.v2.mp4)  video for reference